thavasnippets/dynamodb-table-design/readme.md

 ### Disadvantages of Multiple-Table Design

-1. **Increased Costs**:
-   - Fetching related data requires multiple queries, increasing read/write costs.
+1. **Increased Costs**: Fetching related data requires multiple queries, leading to higher read/write costs as each query consumes capacity units.
-   - Each query consumes capacity units, which can add up quickly.

-2. **Reduced Performance**:
-   - Joins are not supported in DynamoDB, so you need to perform multiple queries and join data in your application.
-   - This introduces latency and complexity.

-3. **Complexity**:
+2. **Reduced Performance**: DynamoDB does not support joins, requiring multiple queries and application-side data joining, which adds latency and complexity.

-   - Managing multiple tables and relationships becomes challenging.
-   - Requires additional application logic to handle joins and relationships.
+3. **Complexity**: Managing multiple tables and relationships in DynamoDB is challenging, requiring additional application logic for joins and data handling.

-4. **Inefficient for Hierarchical Data**:
-   - Fetching hierarchical data (e.g., all employees in a project) requires multiple queries, which is inefficient.
+4. **Inefficient for Hierarchical Data**: Fetching hierarchical data (e.g., all employees in a project) requires multiple queries, which is inefficient.

 ### Example Use Case
 Using the same organization example, you would need to: